 Grey is the colour of the moment.
 Whether you are searching for the right interior or exterior colour, grey inspiration is everywhere.
 The designer’s secret weapon though has always been this beautiful neutral.
 In the past, a much maligned colour, grey is in fact one of the best neutrals to use in an exterior palette and at some point has always been used on at least one substrate on a house, whether it is a simple slate roof tile that brings much understated elegance to a scheme or an architect’s colour choice for windows.
-Grey has always been a winner and ensures that house colour palettes come together well.
+A grey exterior has always been a winner and ensures that house colour palettes come together well.

 Talking about undertones, this is actually the main point that you need to take away from this article.
 All greys, as with all neutrals, including white, will have an undertone of colour.

-The greys shown so far all have a blue undertone.
+The grey exterior colours shown so far all have a blue undertone.
 When the colour chip is viewed inside it will be very difficult to see this.
 You really need to buy a sample pot of your chosen grey and paint a large piece of card with two coats and view outside in all conditions; morning, evening, a dull day and in bright sunshine.
 This is when you will see the underlying colour and gain an appreciation for how this will look on the exterior of your house.

 The house below has a grey with a warm purple undertone.
 This colour looks great on contemporary houses, particularly smaller urban developments.
 You will however love it or hate it so you need to be sure when you select a grey for your house that it is the right one.